zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

 ### Prerequisites

 This lab assumes you have:
-* All previous labs successfully completed
+* All previous labs completed
-* You have the rights to use OCI Data Integration.
+* You have the right to use OCI Data Integration.
 Below are steps to check your access:
-    - Work with you administrator to create your DI Workspace and the policies that will allow you to use the data integration service and grant your DI workspace the ability to read data from storage buckets.
+    - Work with your administrator to create your DI Workspace and the policies that will allow you to use the data integration service and grant your DI workspace the ability to read data from storage buckets.
 Follow the setup steps that are described at [Connect to Data Integration](https://docs.oracle.com/en-us/iaas/data-integration/tutorial/tutorials/01-connecting-to-dis.htm#getting-workspace-ocid)
     - If you are the administrator you can follow this [Create Workspace](https://docs.oracle.com/en-us/iaas/data-integration/using/workspaces.htm#workspaces) on steps to create a workspace
     - If you chose 'Enable Private Network' and If your source and target data sources are in a different network or region, you must separately configure appropriate gateways to establish routing between the networks.
 If you don't see your subnets, it could be because they weren't created as regional subnets.
     - From the Console, click **Analytics & AI** > **Data Integration**.